Hawthorne Bridge: History

 The current bridge was built to replace the second Madison Street Bridge, a wooden bridge built in 1900.
 It cost $511,000 to build and was opened on December 19, 1910.
 Hawthorne Boulevard (and thus the bridge) was named after Dr. J.C.
 Hawthorne, the cofounder of Oregon's first mental hospital and early proponent for the first Morrison Bridge.

 The streetcar tracks across the bridge were originally in the outer lanes, but were relocated to the center lanes in 1931.
 The deck was changed from wood to steel grating in 1945.

-In 1985 the lift span sheaves, the grooved wheels that guide the counterweight cables, were replaced.
+In 1985, the lift span sheaves, the grooved wheels that guide the counterweight cables, were replaced.
 The bridge went through a $21 million renovation from 1998 to 1999, which included replacing the steel grated deck and repainting.
 The original lead-based paint was completely removed and replaced with 3 layers of new paint that is estimated to last 30 years.
-During this upgrade the sidewalks were widened to 10 ft, making it a thoroughfare for bicycle commuters.
+During this upgrade, the sidewalks were widened to 10 ft, making it a thoroughfare for bicycle commuters.
 Due to the replacement of the steel deck during this project, the channels which used to carry the rails for streetcars and interurban trains were also removed.
 The bridge was closed for one year to permit the renovation to be carried out.

-The original color of the bridge was black, lasting until 1964, when it was repainted yellow ochre.
+The original color of the bridge was black, lasting until 1964, when it was repainted yellow-gold ochre.
 During the 1998–99 renovation, the color was changed to green with red trim.

 In 2001, the sidewalks were connected to the Eastbank Esplanade.
 In 2005, the estimated cost to replace the bridge was $189.3 million.

 The 2003 film, The Hunted, included a scene set on MAX on the Hawthorne Bridge.
 Since MAX does not cross the bridge, the movie company connected two articulated buses remodeled to resemble a MAX train, complete with fake overhead lines and a sprinkler system to simulate rain.
 Light-rail (interurban) service did cross the Hawthorne Bridge until 1956.

 The new deck put in place in the outer lanes during the 1998–99 renovation was designed to be strong enough for possible use by modern, heavier streetcars or light rail trains in the future, which was proposed at that time, and TriMet was still considering a Hawthorne Bridge routing for its future MAX Orange Line, to Milwaukie, in 2002.
 However, following the transit agency's later decision to build the Tilikum Crossing for the Milwaukie MAX line, which bridge could also be used by the Portland Streetcar, it became unlikely that rail cars will ever again cross the Hawthorne Bridge.

 The bridge was added to the National Register of Historic Places in November 2012.